aliakarma/secure-agent-runtime/thesis_draft.md

 ## Abstract
 The rapid progression of Large Language Models (LLMs) and Vision-Language Models (VLMs) has catalyzed the transition from passive conversational assistants to autonomous, stateful multi-agent systems—known as Agentic AI.
 While this transition unlocks major automation capabilities by allowing agents to recursively execute external tools and access long-term memory, it exposes them to critical vulnerabilities, such as Direct Prompt Injections, Indirect Prompt Injections (e.g., Tool and RAG poisoning), and the "Confused Deputy" problem.
 Traditional security mechanisms, such as static input filtering and monomodal system prompt tuning, are insufficient to defend against semantically fluid and cross-modal attacks without breaking execution flows.

 In this research, we present the design, implementation, and empirical evaluation of the **Secure Agent Runtime**, a security-first orchestration environment built on LangGraph.
-The framework introduces a defense-in-depth architecture consisting of five coordinated layers:
+The framework introduces a defense-in-depth architecture consisting of an **eight-phase security pipeline** organized into five coordinated layers:
-1. **Security Interception Hooks:** A multi-stage middleware wrapping execution paths before and after LLM invocation, tool execution, memory storage, and inter-agent supervisor routing.
+1. **Security Interception Hooks (8 Phases):** A multi-stage middleware wrapping execution paths with eight distinct security phases: (1) Pre-LLM input classification, (2) Pre-Tool argument scanning with MCP sandboxing, (3) Post-Tool output validation, (4) Pre-Memory RAG defense, (5) Inter-Agent routing validation, (6) Three-Tier Policy Enforcement, (7) Pre-LLM Context Sanitization with regex-based unsafe span removal, and (8) Output Validation with recovery loops.
-2. **Multimodal Sanitization Suite:** Specialized sanitizer agents (Text, Visual/EXIF, Audio, Video, RAG, and Tool Output) using LLM-as-a-Judge and media decoders to strip malicious payloads.
+2. **Multimodal Sanitization Suite:** Specialized sanitizer agents (Text, Visual/EXIF, Audio/Whisper, Video/OpenCV, RAG, and Tool Output) using local DistilBERT classification and media decoders to strip malicious payloads across four modalities (text, image, audio, video).
-3. **Dynamic Trust Engine:** A session-based tracking system calculating real-time trust scores $T(x)$ based on source reliability, history, and policy compliance, enforcing automated capability degradation via a Three-Tier Policy (HIGH/MEDIUM/LOW trust).
+3. **Dynamic Trust Engine:** A session-based tracking system calculating real-time trust scores $T(x)$ based on source reliability, history, and policy compliance, with content-hash-based injection deduplication to prevent trust cascade from multi-hook scanning of the same message, enforcing automated capability degradation via a Three-Tier Policy (HIGH/MEDIUM/LOW trust).
 4. **Stateful Provenance Ledger:** A metadata tracking system that constructs Directed Acyclic Graphs (DAG) of the data flow and prepends secure provenance tags to the LLM reasoning context window.
 5. **Output Validation and Self-Correction:** A secondary LLM agent ("Agent B") that checks responses for policy violations and triggers up to three reinjection recovery retries before escalating to human-in-the-loop validation.

 To demonstrate the efficacy of our framework, we subjected the runtime to a Phase R3 matched-pair evaluation over 196 total requests (100 attacks across 5 families and 96 benign queries).
 The fully secured configuration reduced the baseline Attack Success Rate (ASR) from 8.0\% to 0.0\% (McNemar $\chi^2=6.125$, $p=0.0078$), achieving perfect recall against all attack families with zero false positives (FPR = 0.0\%, F1 = 100\%).
-Two structural engineering contributions made this possible: (1) JSON structural unrolling, which extracts string leaf values from tool outputs before DistilBERT classification to prevent OOD false positives on JSON syntax, and (2) a targeted keyword heuristic for output validation that replaces the classifier (trained on user-side prompts) with domain-appropriate persona-adoption detection.
+Three structural engineering contributions made this possible: (1) JSON structural unrolling, which extracts string leaf values from tool outputs before DistilBERT classification to prevent OOD false positives on JSON syntax; (2) a targeted keyword heuristic for output validation that replaces the classifier (trained on user-side prompts) with domain-appropriate persona-adoption detection; and (3) content-hash-based injection deduplication in the Trust Engine, which prevents the same user message from registering multiple injections when scanned by successive hooks (Supervisor + agent node), avoiding false trust cascades from MEDIUM to LOW on classifier false positives.
 GPT-4o-mini's native safety training accounts for the moderate 8.0\% baseline ASR; the security middleware eliminates the remaining gap.
 A three-configuration ablation study (A/B/C) confirms the necessity of defence-in-depth: input-side-only defences reduce ASR from 8.0\% to 2.0\%, while full output-side validation achieves 0.0\%.
 A regex-only baseline comparison (66\% ASR, 34\% recall) demonstrates the incremental value of the learned classifier over simple pattern matching.

+Additionally, a comprehensive end-to-end multimodal stress test suite of 154 tests (136 unit tests + 18 live API tests) verified that benign prompts in all four modalities (text, image, audio, video) pass through cleanly (trust $\geq$ 0.75, security\_blocked = false), while prompt injections embedded in every modality are correctly intercepted (security\_blocked = true, trust $\leq$ 0.50).
+This end-to-end validation covers arbitrary user file uploads—not just dashboard presets—confirming the system works on real-world inputs.

 ## 1. Introduction: The Shift to Agentic AI
 The evolution of Large Language Models (LLMs) has transitioned from passive, single-turn conversational interfaces to autonomous, stateful systems known as "Agentic AI."
 Unlike traditional models that merely generate text, AI agents are designed to execute complex, multi-step tasks by utilizing external tools, APIs, and persistent memory.
 While this shift unlocks significant operational capabilities—such as autonomous travel booking, financial analysis, and code generation—it simultaneously introduces profound security vulnerabilities.
 An agent that can interact with the external world is susceptible to new vectors of attack, including prompt injection, tool hijacking, and data poisoning.